 Once you know where you are traveling, checking local transit sites can save you time and money.
 Many have visitors’ guides that show you the basics of using the system and offer advice on how to get to popular destinations.
 The Chicago Transit Authority, for example, allows you to order its Ventra card online and have it mailed to you before you go so that you can skip the hassle of buying a ticket or card when you get there.

 Megabus and Greyhound provide some of the thriftiest ways to get between cities such as Philadelphia and New York or Minneapolis and Chicago.
-Amtrak is often a more comfortable ride than the buses on the East Coast but costs significantly more.
+Amtrak trains can also provide an affordable way to travel are typically a much more comfortable ride than buses.

 23. Ride-sharing apps

-24. Travel overnight to get transport that doubles as a place to sleep
+24. Overnight travel doubles as a place to sleep

 Book an overnight train, plane or bus trip.
 You can sleep while you travel with no additional cost for a room or bed.

 Especially when you are traveling abroad, local sites may offer you deals and information that you won’t find on international sites such as TripAdvisor.
-Travelers to China may find better offers on hotels and cars on trip.com.
-Use google to find sites most effective for your destination.
+Travelers to China may find better offers on tours using sites such as Travel China Guide, for example.
+Use a search engine to find the most effective sites for your destination.

-26. Find the best combination of travel on Rome 2 Rio
+26. Find the best combination of budget travel on Rome 2 Rio

 27. Snag discounts from Groupon, Costco, AAA and others

 Resorts and other businesses that cater to tourists may provide discounts on Groupon.
-If you belong to Costco, AAA or even a professional membership group, check whether they offer discounts for places you want to see.
+If you belong to Costco, AAA or even a professional membership group, check whether they offer any special pricing for places you want to see.

 28. Consider bundling costs with a Go City card

-Like to see the popular sites but aren’t sure how to do it within our budget?
-Go City Cards can save you money on multiple attractions and let you bypass the ticket line.
+Do you like to see popular sites but aren’t sure how to do it within your budget?
+Go City cards can save you money on multiple attractions and let you bypass the ticket line.

 29. Look for free entertainment with “What to Do” lists at your destination

-Just google “free events” in your destination city for information about free festivals, musical performances and other offerings.
+Search Bing for “free events” in your destination city for information about free festivals, musical performances and other offerings.
+Don’t forget to check if there is a national park nearby!

 30. Research free times at museums

-Belong to a museum or gym in your city?
-Find out if has reciprocity with similar organizations in other cities for free admission and workouts.
+Do you belong to a museum or gym in your city?
+Find out if it has reciprocity with similar organizations in other cities so you can snatch free admission and workouts.

 32. Make six blocks your no-go zone

 Savvy travelers believe that the prices of food, souvenirs and just about everything else rise significantly in the six blocks near a major tourist destination.
-Pass on purchases in this radius to save a lot of dough.
+Make your purchases beyond this radius to save a lot of dough.

 33. Take advantage of student and senior discounts

-If you are a student, younger than 26, or older than 65, you may be eligible for discounts on airline flights, accommodations and transit.
+If you are a student, younger than 26, or older than 65, you may be eligible for discounts on airline flights, accommodations, tourist attractions and transit.
+Having a Student Advantage discount card can help.

 34. Point your way to savings

-The number of points programs available and the vast differences in the value each provides requires studying, but that can pay off in significant savings.
-You don’t need to analyze every possibility.
-You just need to find those that work for you.
+A number of reward points programs offer significant savings.
+There are vast differences in the value each program provides, but you don’t need to analyze every possibility.
+You just need to find a program that works for you.
 For a Beginner’s Guide to points, read this advice from The Points Guy.

 35. Find the best travel card

 As Nomadic Matt advises, there is no perfect travel credit card.
 But with a little research, you can find the one that gets you on the road at a reasonable cost.
-At a minimum, look for cards that don’t charge foreign exchange or other fees.
+At a minimum, look for cards that don’t charge foreign transaction fees.
 Just be careful not to spend more on a credit card than you can pay off at the end of the month.

 Your bank may offer an ATM card that does not charge fees, which may be the best way to get cash in foreign countries.

-36. Review your credit card rules to spot additional benefits
+36. Review credit card rules to spot additional benefits

 37. Watch foreign exchange rates

 Within reason, consider traveling to countries where your U.S. dollar will go far.
-Some of these countries may be experiencing economic difficulty, so be careful to avoid locations such as Venezuela that are dangerous.
-Travel+Leisure is recommending such destinations as Hungary and Colombia in 2019 because of the value available to those with U.S. currency.
+Some of these countries may be experiencing economic difficulty, so be careful to avoid locations that may be particularly dangerous.
+If you’re heading to Europe, check the Euro foreign currency conversion rates before you go so you'll be well-informed of current rates.

 38. Purchase travel insurance

 Sometimes, it makes sense to spend money to prevent financial loss.
-You generally don’t need travel insurance for short trips inside the United States, but if you are going on a cruise or other expensive trip or heading abroad, travel insurance may help you head off financial disaster.
+You generally don’t need travel insurance for short trips inside the United States, but if you are going on a cruise or heading abroad, travel insurance may help you stave off financial disaster.
+If you’re heading out on a road trip, make sure you also have car insurance.

-First find out whether your health-care plan will cover you abroad.
+In addition, find out whether your health-care plan will cover you abroad.
 If it doesn’t, consider buying travel insurance that will pay for medical needs in other countries.
-You may also want to additional coverage to pay to be evacuated if you become sick or are injured in a remote destination or country where you are uncertain of the quality of care.
+You may also want to pay for additional coverage to be evacuated if you become sick or are injured in a remote destination where you are uncertain of the quality of care.

-In addition to making sure you are protected against unexpected medical bills, your trip insurance should cover lost luggage, trip cancellation and other problems that can beat up your bank account.
+Your trip insurance should also cover lost luggage, trip cancellation and other problems that can beat up your bank account.

 Communicate Like a Travel Pro